 Whether government-generated records in Ohio are public or not depends on the kind of record.
 Ohio public records, pursuant to Ohio Revised Code 149.43 (A), include records generated or maintained by any public office, including but not limited to the state, a county, a city, a village, a township, or a school.
 Generally, the majority of the records generated or maintained by these public offices in the course of conducting their affairs are deemed to be public records.
 These public records include:

 - Ohio court records

-- Public criminal records
+- Public criminal records and criminal history records

 - Public arrest records